Daniel Hellmann

 Daniel Hellmann (born 27 September 1985) is a Swiss performance artist.
-Following a career as an opera singer he has been making headlines since 2012 as a singer, dancer, choreographer and dramatist with his interdisciplinary works which radically question social norms and power structures in the fields of sexuality, human rights, and animal rights.
+Following a career as an opera singer he has been making headlines since 2012 as a singer, dancer, choreographer and dramatist with his interdisciplinary works which radically question [ocial norms and power structures in the fields of sexuality, human rights, and animal rights.

 Life and career

 Early life and career in classical music

 Hellmann grew up in the Schwamendingen district of Zurich as the child of a psychotherapist and a lecturer of social pedagogy, who specialised in development psychology.
 In retrospect he described his liberal Jewish parents as "very open-minded".
 By his own account, Hellmann used to be «very shy» as a young pupil, but was already writing poems and engaging in the school drama group.
 Accordingly, he started taking courses in dancing at the age of six years and registered without the knowledge of his parents in the Zurich Boys' Choir, where he for the first time made friends.
 The daily Neue Züricher Zeitung (NZZ) wrote in a 1997 review that Hellmann sang as a soloist with a «literally elfish voice».
 In contrast, he has described his time in secondary school as «a nightmare», since he was bullied for his homosexuality and his penchant for glamour.
 Hellmann has his outing as gay during his late teens.

 After Matura Hellmann started studying philosophy at the University of Zurich, but quit after two years and instead started studying classical singing at the Lausanne Conservatory in 2006, supported by a scholarship from the Swiss Study Foundation.
 For excellent results in his Bachelor's degree as a bass-baritone he received an award from the Juchum foundation in 2008.
 In 2009, he participated in the Aspen Music Festival.
 In the following years, he sang in various opera productions in his native Switzerland as well as in Belgium and Germany.
 In 2011, he earned his Master of Arts (MA) in Lausanne.